You are incredibly strong. You are so very capable.

 Can I respectfully call that out as a huge pile of poopy diapers?

-We try to contain a village-worth of work within our own efforts and it’s no wonder that we feel like we’re failing sometimes.
+We try to contain a village’s worth of work within ourselves, and it’s no wonder that we feel like we’re failing sometimes.

 Weary mama, I know there are seasons of life that feel so tiring.
 I know you miss your girlfriends tremendously and that you quietly sometimes miss the days before babies, before responsibilities took up most of your day.
 Before the loneliness that working motherhood can sometimes bring.
 And the pounding guilt that follows those thoughts.